What Is Medicare Part A and How Does it Work?

 2. If you are still employed and are covered by an Employer Sponsored Group Health Insurance Plan (ESGHIP), you probably should enroll in Medicare Part A as soon as you are eligible.
 That coverage is free and is required under most group plans, anyway.
 In order to preserve your 6 month Open Enrollment Period for a Medicare Supplement, you should NOT enroll in Medicare Part B until you are ready to leave your ESGHIP.
 You should probably also not sign up for a Medicare Part D Prescription Drug Plan if your ESGHIP has prescription drug coverage that is at least as good as the Medicare Standard Plan.
 (Medicare’s Standard Plan, which no Medicare Part D Prescription Drug plan, sold by private insurance companies only, offers anymore, has a $400 deductible and then pays 75% of the cost of all of your medications until the actual retail cost of your prescriptions reaches $3,700 thereby putting you into the “Donut Hole, or Coverage Gap.)
 You will not be required to pay a Late Enrollment Penalty, no matter how long you wait to sign up for Medicare Part B or Part D if you can demonstrate to Medicare when you do sign up that you have had what’s called Other Creditable Coverage.
 Your Employer’s Human Resources (Personnel) Department can give you the best guidance on these matters.

 3. When you leave your ESGHIP and choose Medicare as your Primary Carrier, you MUST notify Medicare Coordination of Benefits (COB).
-If you don’t, your claims will get all messed up.
+Their number is 1-855-798-2627.
+If you don’t contact them when you come off of your group plan at work, they will assume that it is still in force for you and your claims will get all messed up.
 Here’s why:

 Medicare COB maintains records on every Medicare Beneficiary.
 These records are cross referenced with the IRS.
 If you are 65 years of age or older, or if you are approaching Medicare age, Medicare COB already knows, in most cases, if you are covered by an ESGHIP.
 In fact, if you are self-employed, Medicare COB often assumes that you are covered by an ESGHIP.
 In almost every instance, ESGHIP is considered primary by Medicare COB and Medicare considers itself to be secondary.